The Haunting of Longbourn by C. P. Odom

 Longbourn, Hertfordshire

-“Here is your usual room, Mr. Poirot,” Mrs. Collins said as she opened the door into the room on the top floor of Longbourn.
-“I do wish I had a room on a lower floor, but the house is completely full with those engineers surveying for the new aerodrome.”
+“Here is your usual room, Mr. Holmes,” Miss Elizabeth Collins said as she opened the door into the room on the top floor of Longbourn.
+“I do wish I had a room on a lower floor, but the house is completely full with those engineers surveying for the extension of the railway line to meet the London Underground line.”

-“Ah, all is good, madam,” Poirot said, as he entered the clean, well-furnished room in the lodging house Mrs. Collins had managed since her husband fell in the Battle of Ypres during the Great War.
+“Ah, all is good, madam,” Sherlock Holmes said, as he entered the clean, well-furnished room in the lodging house Miss Collins had managed since the death of her mother twenty years previously..

-“Though I must warn you of a certain degree of muttering about strange sounds from this room while you were in London.”
+“Though I must warn you of a certain degree of whispering about strange sounds from this room while you were in London.”

-“It is of no matter.
-Hercule Poirot does not believe in the ghosts.
-But I have much thinking to do, and I do not wish to be trying to find another domicile when I have need to put the little grey cells to work.”
+“It is of no matter, since I do not believe in the ghosts.
+But I have much thinking to do, and I do not wish to be trying to find another domicile when I am working on a case.”

 “Yes, I know.
 Does it trouble you, the losing of your home?”

 “Not really.
-I am getting too old to manage it, and the payment is enough for me to take rooms close by.
-All my family is gone, you know, and Longbourn is just a house these days.”
+I am getting too old to manage it, and the payment from the rail company is enough for me to take rooms close by.
+I never married, you know, and my mother has been gone these last twenty years.
+Longbourn is just a house these days.”

-“Yes, very philosophical, madam.
+“Yes, very philosophical, Miss Collins.
 Now, might I trouble you to have my dinner sent up to my room?
 I wish to set immediately to work.”

 Wednesday, October 27, 1813